Monaco striker Folarin Balogun is being linked with a summer move after the World Cup and clubs from across Europe are interested in his signature.

 Neither Monaco nor Balogun have shown interest in starting contract extension talks and it appears both parties are expected to pursue a sale once he returns from the World Cup.

-Clubs in the Premier League and in Serie A are monitoring Balogun's situation and the former Arsenal man looks ready for the next step in his career.
+Clubs in the Premier League and in Serie A are monitoring Balogun's situation and the former Arsenal man looks ready for the next step in his career and we assess where he could go if he leaves the Ligue 1 club.